Devonport, New Zealand: Devonport Wharf

 The Devonport Wharf / Ferry Terminal received a variety of maintenance and repairs during 2011 in advance of the Rugby World Cup.
 Further structural works were carried out in 2012.

-In 2015 a $24 million redevelopment project to upgrade parts of Devonport including the wharf began.
-The renovation of the Devonport wharf is all but complete, with applications for retail services currently underway.
-The project includes an improved car park and an overall modernization of the building itself, as well as structural improvements and refurbishments.
+In 2015, a $24 million redevelopment project to upgrade parts of Devonport, including the wharf, began.
+The renovation of the Devonport Wharf is all but complete, with applications for retail services currently underway.
+The project includes an improved car park and an overall modernisation of the building itself, as well as structural improvements and refurbishments.

+Victoria Wharf

+The 1929 wharf underwent significant repair in the 2010s and is now home to the sculpture Flight Support for Albatross by Greer Twiss.

 Local media

-The Flea 88.2 FM &107.1FM is a community radio station in Auckland, New Zealand.
-It broadcasts with a legally restricted 1000 milliwatts from Mount Victoria, Devonport & also from Takapuna.
-The station is widely heard because of superior aerial location, with a studio located in the Devonport Ferry Building.
-The station was created by Mike Baker, in May 1999.
-It was originally developed to serve Devonport and the neighbouring suburbs.
-In recent times a second transmitter was added in the Takapuna area and the station now covers the Takapuna and Milford suburbs as well.
+The Flea 88.2 FM and 107.1FM is a community radio station in Auckland, New Zealand.
 The station founder, Mike Baker, died on 4 April 2009, at the age of 71.